CrocSwap/ambient-ts-app/docs/CODING-STYLE.md

 - [ ] Does the code stick to our formatting and code standards?
 - [ ] Are magic numbers declared in centralized `const` variables?
 - [ ] Did you run Prettier before creating the PR?
 - [ ] Really?
 (Emily this means you)
 - [ ] Do functions return a value through a single exit point?
 - [ ] Does the app compile without errors or warnings?
 - [ ] Has commented-out code been deleted or marked with a note to request preservation?
 - [ ] Does error handling use `console.warn` or `console.error` for handled and unhandled exceptions, respectively?
 Does this logging reference the generating file?
-- [ ] Have console commands been restricted with environmental variables (eg, dev environment only) as appropriate?
+- [ ] Have console commands been restricted with environmental variables (e.g. dev environment only) as appropriate?
 - [ ] Are keyboard events tracked with `e.key` or `e.code` instead of `e.charCode` or `e.keyCode`?

 #### TypeScript